Meldiron/open-runtimes-benchmark/README.md

 ## Benchmark

 Every folder is a separate benchmark.
-Benchmark results can be found in `RESULT.md`.
+Benchmark results can be found in `RESULTS_SIMPLIFIED.md` and `RESULTS.md`.

 ### Hello world